 Provides an opportunity to explore topical areas of interest to or needed by students.
 May be used also for special honors courses.
 May be repeated for credit.

-Variable hours.
-(1-5 credits) EDU 198 - Seminar and Project Requires completion of a project or research report related to the student's occupational objectives and a study of approaches to the selection and pursuit of career opportunities in the field.
+EDU 198 - Seminar and Project

+Requires completion of a project or research report related to the student's occupational objectives and a study of approaches to the selection and pursuit of career opportunities in the field.
 May be repeated for credit.
-Variable hours.
-(1-5 credits)